apostolos-e/my_script/README.md

   <li>total number of zombie processes</li>
   <li>free space of root partition</li>
 </ul>

-Format the output and redirected it to a file that will be rotated daily.
+Format the output and redirect it to a file that will be rotated daily.